 The first consideration in sanctions screening is to determine if you have gathered all of the relevant information.
 This often involves collating siloed data across different business or product lines.
 It can also entail ensuring that all relevant information within those systems is included in the population of data for screening.
 In several recent OFAC enforcement actions, the agency noted absence of relevant data from the sanctions screening process.

-- February 2021: BitPay, Inc., a digital currency business, settled with OFAC for US$507,375 for processing payments for over five years, where they possessed Internet Protocol (IP) data and some invoice information that indicated the customer was located in a sanctioned jurisdiction, but did not utilise that information for sanctions screening purposes.
-BitPay, Inc. screened the merchants, but not the end customers, against relevant sanctions lists, even though they were in receipt of end-customer information.
+- February 2021: BitPay, Inc settled with OFAC for US$507,375 for processing payments for over five years, where they possessed IP data and some invoice information that indicated the customer was located in a sanctioned jurisdiction, but did not utilise that information for sanctions screening.
 As a result, customers with IP addresses or invoice information indicating origination in Crimea, Cuba, North Korea, Iran, Sudan and Syria were able to make purchases from merchants in the US and elsewhere using digital currency on BitPay’s platform.

 After all relevant information is gathered, the quality of the data must also be addressed.
 For example, typing errors, non-standard inputs, blank values and inconsistent structure can all impede effective sanctions screening.

 The second consideration is the configuration of the sanctions screening programme.
-There are many areas to consider when defining the configuration, but we will focus on the importance of an effective name screening process.
+There are many areas to consider when defining the configuration, but we focus on the importance of an effective name-screening process.

 However, the risk of false negatives – that is, failure to identify a true match to a sanctioned party – is much higher than the risk of false positives.
 A common problem occurs when screening looks only for exact matches, and therefore misses a potential match due to a slight variation in the name.
 Name variations can occur for a number of reasons, such as the presence of hyphens, use of titles, punctuation, spelling errors, use of initials, acronyms, name reversals, phonetic spellings, abbreviations and shortened names.

 Language differences, phonetic transcriptions and transliteration from one alphabet or writing system to another further complicate the landscape of name matching.
-For example, a lack of standards for the spelling of Arabic names in Roman script introduces at least a dozen name variations for the former Libyan leader Gaddafi, ranging from Qaddafi to Elkaddafi.
+For example, a lack of standards for the spelling of Cyrillic names in Roman script introduces at least a dozen name variations for the former Russian leader Boris Yeltsin, ranging from Jelzin to Eltsine.

 ‘Fuzzy matching’ introduces flexibility in how the screening system matches names and terms.
 For example, ‘Jon’ and ‘John’ might be considered equivalent in a fuzzy matching system, particularly where the last name or date of birth is an exact match.
 However, the more expansive the fuzzy match criteria become, the greater the risk that the company will become inundated with false positives, which affects the effectiveness and efficiency of the screening process as a whole.

 Configuration of fuzzy matching is both art and science.
-There are many data analytic methods to employ fuzzing matching, such as sound methods (which use algorithms to turn similar sounding names into the same key to identify similar names), distance methods (which measure the difference in characters between two names), statistical similarity methods (which look at large datasets to train the model to find similar names) and hybrids of these methods.
-A detailed analysis of the various methods is outside the scope of this chapter, but the more important point is that there is a regulatory expectation that fuzzy matching will be employed and continually fine-tuned to address each company’s unique environment and sanctions risk.
+There are many data analytic methods to employ in fuzzy matching, such as sound methods (which use algorithms to turn similar sounding names into the same key to identify similar names), distance methods (which measure the difference in characters between two names), statistical similarity methods (which look at large data sets to train the model to find similar names) and hybrids of these methods.
+A detailed analysis of the various methods is outside the scope of this chapter, but the more important point is that there is a regulatory expectation that fuzzy matching techniques will be employed and continually fine-tuned to address each company’s unique environment and sanctions risk.

 - September 2020: Deutsche Bank Trust Company Americas’ September 2020 settlement with OFAC cited, among other things, the company’s complete lack of fuzzy matching for names.

-- July 2020: https://www.amazon.com Inc. settled with OFAC for US$134,523 for Amazon’s screening processes, which did not flag orders with address fields containing an address in ‘Yalta, Krimea’ for the term ‘Yalta,’ a city in Crimea, nor for the variation of the spelling of Crimea.
-In another example, Amazon failed to interdict or otherwise flag orders shipped to the Embassy of Iran located in third countries.
+- July 2020: Amazon.com Inc settled with OFAC for US$134,523 for Amazon’s screening processes, which did not flag orders with address fields containing an address in ‘Yalta, Krimea’ for the term ‘Yalta,’ a city in Crimea, nor for the variation of the spelling of Crimea.
+It also failed to interdict or otherwise flag orders shipped to the Embassy of Iran located in third countries.
 Moreover, in several hundred instances, Amazon’s automated sanctions screening processes failed to flag the correctly spelled names and addresses of persons on OFAC’s SDN List.

 - November 2019: Apple settled with OFAC for US$466,912 for failing to identify that SIS, an App Store developer, was added to the SDN List and was therefore blocked.
 Apple later attributed this failure to its sanctions screening tool’s failure to match the upper-case name ‘SIS DOO’ in Apple’s system with the lower-case name ‘SIS d.o.o.’ as written on the SDN List.
 The term ‘d.o.o.’ is a standard corporate suffix in Slovenia identifying a limited liability company.

-- October 2019: The General Electric Company settled with OFAC for US$2,718,581 for accepting payments from an entity on the SDN List.
+- October 2019: General Electric Company (GE) settled with OFAC for US$2,718,581 for accepting payments from an entity on the SDN List.
 The sanctioned entity was Cobalt Refinery Company, or Corefco.
-The payments contained Cobalt’s full legal entity name as it appears on OFAC’s SDN List as well as an acronym for Cobalt (‘Corefco’), but the GE Companies’ sanctions screening software, which screened only the abbreviation of the SDN’s name, never generated an alert on Cobalt’s name.
+The payments contained Cobalt’s full legal entity name as it appears on OFAC’s SDN List as well as an acronym for Cobalt (Corefco), but GE’s sanctions screening software, which screened only the abbreviation of the SDN’s name, never generated an alert on Cobalt’s name.

 All of the enforcement examples described above show that failures as to completeness of data and fuzzy matching can lead to ineffective sanctions screening and enforcement actions.

-- In a January 2021 settlement, OFAC noted that Union de Banques Arabes et Francaises now utilises the sanctions screening software used by their largest shareholder, which includes screening the client database, an anti-stripping module, negative news research, risk database research, vessel screening and country screening.
+- In a January 2021 settlement, OFAC noted that Union de Banques Arabes et Françaises now utilises the sanctions screening software used by its largest shareholder, which includes screening the client database, an anti-stripping module, negative news research, risk database research, vessel screening and country screening.

 Finally, it is important to note that the examples thus far have focused on identifying matches for list-based sanctions targets.
 As noted above, there are other types of sanctions that are more targeted and complex – for example, OFAC’s sectoral sanctions, which focus on entities and activities.
-In 2019, Haverly Systems, Inc. settled an OFAC enforcement action for US$75,375 after it invoiced JSC Rosneft, a Russian oil company, to be payable within 90 days.
-The invoices were not paid within that time frame and this violated Directive 2 under the Russia sectoral sanctions, which prohibited dealing in new debt of greater than 90 days maturity.
+In 2019, Haverly Systems, Inc settled an OFAC enforcement action for US$75,375 after it invoiced JSC Rosneft, a Russian oil company, to be payable within 90 days.
+The invoices were not paid within that time frame and this violated Directive 2 under the Russia sectoral sanctions, which, at the time of the transaction, prohibited dealing in new debt of greater than 90 days’ maturity.
 Similarly, Standard Chartered Bank was fined over £20 million by the UK’s OFSI for loans with maturity over 30 days to specific entities as part of the Ukraine sanctions.

-Another example is the recent ban on US-person investment in Communist Chinese Military Companies (CCMCs) on public exchanges; this involves identification of both the investor (are they a US person?) and the activity (does this transaction involve investment in or derivative of, or provide investment exposure to, securities in the 44 specified CCMCs?).
-As sanctions include more complex, targeted criteria, the methods needed to ensure compliance likewise become more complex, in some cases requiring companies to flag both the entity and the activity to determine if potential sanctions violations have occurred.
+Another example is the recent ban on US-person investment in identified Chinese Military-Industrial Complex Companies (CMICs) on public exchanges; this involves identification of both the investor (are they a US person?) and the activity (does this transaction involve investment in or derivative of, or provide investment exposure to, securities in the specified CMICs?).
+As sanctions include more complex, targeted criteria, the methods needed to ensure compliance likewise become more complex, in some cases requiring companies to flag both the entity and the activity to determine whether potential sanctions violations have occurred.